How to increase restaurant sales: 13 practical ideas

 In addition to gaining visibility from new customers on the Uber Eats app, you can also tap into a suite of tools that we’ve designed to boost your sales even further.
 Make Uber Eats work harder for your business by experimenting with additional features at your fingertips, including:

-Marketing suite: Set up ads, promotional offers, and loyalty programs to get in front of customers and keep them coming back.
+Marketing suite: Set up ads and promotional offers to get in front of customers and encourage them to order.

 Webshop: Convert website and social channel traffic into sales with an online ordering solution for delivery and pickup.